openlibhums/imports/docs/source/import_export_update.rst

-ISSN override             '0000-0000' for new journals        no, ignored       yes               no, ignored Volume number             '0' if not specified                yes, optional     yes               no, ignored Issue number              '0' if not specified                yes, optional     yes               no, ignored Issue name                e.g. 'Winter 2022'                  yes, optional     yes               yes, optional, saves empty values
+ISSN override             '0000-0000' for new journals        no, ignored       yes               no, ignored Volume number             '0' if not specified                yes, optional     yes               no, ignored Issue number              '0' if not specified                yes, optional     yes               no, ignored Issue title               e.g. 'Winter 2022'                  yes, optional     yes               yes, optional, saves empty values
 Issue pub date            YYYY-MM-DD (or any ISO 8601)        yes, required     yes               yes, required PDF URI                   A valid URI                         yes, optional     no                yes, optional
 ========================= =================================== ================= ================= ======================================